Boat owner injured by fire in New Port Richey

 NEW PORT RICHEY, Fla — A boat on a lift somehow burst into flames, and its owner suffered serious burns, according to Pasco Fire Rescue.

-Firefighters arrived at the scene on Friday along Marlin Drive near Topsail Trail and found the 20-footer engulfed.
+Firefighters arrived at the scene Monday along Marlin Drive near Topsail Trail and found the 20-footer engulfed.

 Pasco Fire has not said what sparked the fire.